 It can be dangerous to work on a rooftop during winter.
 Make sure to set up cones or neon orange snow flags on low curbs and skylights to prevent people from accidentally stepping on them.
 Moreover, the best way to prevent accidents is by controlling rooftop access.
 Let professionals handle any emergency roof repair.
 For quality commercial and residential roof services, contact John Henderson Construction, LLC.

 Water will settle on the roof if the gutters and downspouts freeze, causing ice dams to form.
 Moisture can go behind the gutters, into flashings, and leak into your interior.
 Have your roof inspected before winter and make sure that the drainage system is free from debris.
 Hire a licensed electrician to install heat tape in the gutters if necessary.

 Snow and high winds can result in snowdrifts on your roof.
 Removing snow from the roof is riskier than you think.
 For your safety, hire a professional roofer for snow removal.
 They know how to safely walk on the roof and remove snow without causing damage to the surface.

 John Henderson Construction, LLC is one of the area’s most trusted roof replacement and new roof installation contractors.
 Call us at (401) 615-2224 or (860) 415-4055.
-You can also fill out our contact form to request a free estimate.
+You can also fill out our contact form to request an estimate.